bitaculous/assetify/README.md

 **Assets used by Bitaculous, packaged for [Bower], [npm], [Sass], [Sprockets] and [Thor].**

-Assetify is our package for Bower, npm, Sass, Sprockets and Thor, with common libraries we need for [Bitaculous].
+Assetify is our package for Bower, npm, Sass, Sprockets and Thor, with common libraries we use at [Bitaculous].

 Installation
 ------------